 To simplify that, moms who have a successful VBAC tend to have fewer complications vs. moms who try to have a VBAC and fail their labor trial.

-And although a uterine rupture is a very serious and life-threatening event, as mentioned earlier in this post it is a lot more rare to occur.
+And although a uterine rupture is a very serious and life-threatening event, as mentioned earlier in this post it is a lot rarer to occur.

 All in all, these are important points of discussion to have with your doctor.
 Make yourself a list of questions to take with you to your next appointment.
 If you need some help, I jotted down some ideas below: